 A paralegal in the State Attorney’s Office is responsible for performing routine paralegal assignments in support of the attorneys.
 A successful paralegal knows what needs to be done and does it before being asked.
 A paralegal in the State Attorney’s Office must have organizational, computer, and analytical skills, and display objectivity, commitment, responsibility

-- Legal research, including compiling, analyzing, and summarizing legal opinions and other legal material;
+- Legal research, including compiling, analyzing, and summarizing legal opinions and other legal material

-- Assisting in case preparation for criminal law proceedings or agency hearings;
+- Assisting in case preparation for criminal law proceedings or agency hearings

-- Directly interacting with victims and witnesses of crimes throughout the course of cases;
+- Directly interacting with victims and witnesses of crimes throughout the course of cases

 Minimum Training and Experience:

-Graduation from a two year program of study in paralegal studies or a four year degree from an accredited college or university.
+Graduation from a two-year program of study in paralegal studies or a four-year degree from an accredited college or university.